imlakshayd/machine-learning-notes/Machine Learning Specialization/Gradient Descent.md

 ![[Pasted image 20250418184354.png]]

-The learning is a positive value which is chosen by you when doing Gradient descent, although we a want learning rate to be not too small or big.
+The learning is a positive value which is chosen by you when doing Gradient descent, although we a want [[Learning Rate]] to be not too small or big.
 If the learning rate is too big it can overshoot and never reach the minimum and can fail too converge to it.
 While if the learning rate is too small it might take too many steps and too much time which can slow our algorithm down.
 Also note that when gradient descent is closer and closer to the minimum it will take smaller and smaller steps automatically because the derivative itself becomes smaller.

 Our previous notation of Gradient descent was not vectorized and only dealt with one feature and weight, while in the real world we can have multiple features and weigh.
 Below is the formula which is the vectorized form using multiple features and weights for $n$ features $(n \ge 2)$: